Welcome to HockeyPhotography.com.

 My style of shooting today as a hockey photographer is still driven by that same desire to cover everyone on the ice – not just the star players.

 My camera is primarily focused on the college players – men’s and women’s – and international hockey on the junior level (U18s, U20s), but I am happy and available to cover any level of hockey.

 All photos on this site can be licensed for editorial use and the majority may also be purchased as prints for personal use (exceptions – players taking part in professional camps/games as licenses are required, images that include certain school’s athletes and for Frozen Four & Regional games, images that include still eligible players).

 I began a blog in July 2009 to highlight players and site updates and I provide image galleries to non-commercial (my definition) blogs to use – see the FAQ posts for restrictions.
 I also joined Twitter in September 2009 – follow me for notice of blog updates and new game galleries.

 I know it is popular to have one’s own photo on an About page, but I like to stay on the other side of the camera.
 I delayed so long in taking a photo for one tournament’s credential that I ended up having to take it with a freshly blackened eye courtesy of a hockey stick.
 If a rink has an open no-glass ice level spot – you’ll find me there.
 If shooting has to be done from a higher level – look for a photographer on a ladder.
 I’m short and I hate having the glass cut through my shots.
-I keep a ladder and stools of varying heights in my car at all times.

 It got a bit buried so just to repeat – Do you need a Hockey Photographer?
 If you do, email me with details – I’m available to cover any level of the game and can transmit on site.